-Sustainable development demands to balance the costs and benefits of dam construction projects and to develop mitigation practices (Adams 1993).
+Sustainable development requires weighing the costs and benefits of dam projects and implementing appropriate compensation measures, such as artificial flooding (Adams 1993).
 This requires an understanding of the needs of downstream pastoralist communities and their resilience to induced changes (Hodbod et al. 2019a).
-Such an understanding can, for example, be gained based on reliable data and participatory decision support systems.
-Indigenous peoples are often neglected in decision-making processes, partly due to lacking spatially explicit information of their settlements (Chapin et al. 2005).
-In the case of Gibe III, the pastoralist people in the South Omo Zone of Ethiopia are so far poorly captured on maps.
-Settlements in the Omo Delta are particularly difficult to assess because of a highly complex and spatially fluctuating environment (Haack 1996).
-Visual interpretation of remote sensing imagery presents an opportunity to understand the long-term settlement changes of pastoralist people in remote and dynamic environments such as the Omo Delta, providing reliable data covering a long time period at a scale that may not be achievable with field work (Deleu et al. 2015; Fox et al. 2019; Sanyal and Lu 2005)
+Such an understanding can be gained through, for example, the collection of reliable data and by taking a more participatory approach to decision-making.
+Indigenous peoples are often neglected in decision-making processes, partly due to the lack of spatially explicit information of their settlements (Chapin et al. 2005), as is the case for the pastoralists in Ethiopia's South Omo Zone, whose livelihoods are impacted by Gibe III.
+The Dasanech are at the same time vulnerable to and dependent on recurrent floods due to their settlement in the low plains of the Omo Valley and their reliance on the Delta ecosystem.
+Settlements in the Omo Delta are particularly difficult to assess because of the complex and spatially fluctuating environment (Haack 1996).
+Visual interpretation of remote sensing imagery presents an opportunity to assess long-term settlement changes of pastoralist peoples in such remote and dynamic environments, providing reliable data covering a long time period at a scale that may not be achievable with field work (Deleu et al. 2015; Fox et al. 2019; Sanyal and Lu 2005).

-Spatially explicit information and an understanding of temporal dynamics of settlements provides an important base for river basin management strategies.
-Such strategies could include controlled environmental flow releases at dams to meet the needs of downstream communities and environments (Syvitski et al. 2009; Adams 1993; Hoang et al. 2018).
-These management strategies must draw on a good understanding of downstream human population distributions, land uses and resource needs.
-The most important goal for decision-making processes is to empower marginalized people and to achieve free, prior and informed consent.
-Our remote-sensing-based approach is no means meant to substitute participatory decision-making processes.
-Instead, it is meant to support or even initiate such a process by putting people on the map.
-To this end, we used space-borne remote sensing together with GIS to examine pastoralist settlement dynamics in the most populated part of the Omo Delta in Ethiopia over three decades, addressing the following questions: (1) How have pastoralist settlements in the delta changed in extent and persistence during the last three decades?
-And (2) how have settlements changed structurally during the construction, filling and operation of the Gibe III dam?
+Spatially explicit data on river settlements provide an important base for river basin management strategies.
+Such strategies could include controlled environmental flow releases at dams to meet the needs of downstream communities and environments (Adams 1993; Hoang et al. 2018; Syvitski et al. 2009), and must draw on a good understanding of downstream human population distributions, land uses, and resource needs.
+The most important goal for decision-making processes is to empower marginalized people and to achieve free, prior, and informed consent to implementation of environmental policies.
+Our remote-sensing-based approach to understand pastoralist settlement dynamics in the Delta is no substitute for participatory decision-making processes, but rather designed to support or even initiate such a process by putting people on the map.
+To this end, we used space-borne remote sensing together with GIS to examine pastoralist settlement dynamics in the most populated part of the Omo Delta in Ethiopia over three decades, addressing the following questions: (1) How have pastoralist settlements in the Delta changed in extent and persistence during the last three decades?
+And (2) how have settlements changed structurally during the construction, filling, and operation of the Gibe III dam?

 Methods